TajaKuzman/Hate-Speech-Classification/README.md

 The results show that these experiments gave better results than prediction of implicitness.
 However, here, the model was trained on 10x more instances.
 The experimentation with different numbers of epochs revealed that training the model for 20 epochs gives the best results.

+From the confusion matrix we can see that more acceptable texts are misclassified as hate speech than vice versa.

 #### Results for each type of hate speech (implicit/explicit)

-No. of implicit instances in test data: 81 (25% out of all implicit instances) No. of explicit instance in test data: 62 (26% out of all explicit instances)
+No. of implicit instances in test data: 81 (25% out of all implicit instances)

+No. of explicit instances in test data: 62 (26% out of all explicit instances)

 | type of HS   |   microF1 |   macroF1 |   accuracy |
 |:--------|----------:|----------:|-----------:|